splunk/public-o11y-docs/private-preview/aopt/aopt-workloads.rst

 To load the dashboard, select :guilabel:`Application Optimization` in the left navigation menu.

+..  image:: /private-preview/aopt/aopt-dashboard-sorted-scaled.png
+    :width: 90%
+    :alt: Application Optimization workloads

 The :guilabel:`Application Optimization` dashboard provides a high-level view of metrics from your Kubernetes infrastructure and a table of Kubernetes workloads.
 Metrics are grouped into tiles which are described below.

 Workloads
 ==========================================================

-* :guilabel:`Total`: This is the total number of workloads, of all kinds, for which you're sending metrics to Splunk IM.
+* :guilabel:`Total`: The total number of workloads, of all kinds, for which you're sending metrics to Splunk IM.

-* :guilabel:`Processed`: This is the number of workloads processed by Application Optimization and older than 24 hours.
-This number doesn't include
+* :guilabel:`Processed`: The number of workloads that Application Optimization has processed and that are older than 24 hours.
+This number doesn't include:

-  * Workload kinds that Application Optimization doesn't support (cronjobs and jobs)
+  * Workload kinds that Application Optimization doesn't support (cronjobs and jobs).

-  * Workloads that Application Optimization had an error in processing
+  * Workloads that Application Optimization had an error in processing.

   * Workloads that you added less than 24 hours ago; since Application Optimization processes data once a day, new workloads might have missed the processsing window.